 Uyanga Byambaa

 I am a Ph.D.
 Candidate in the Department of Economics at University of California, Berkeley.
+I'm on the 2026-2027 job market.
 I study topics in applied microeconomics, specializing in development economics, labor economics, economics of education and human capital.

 About me